amineraboun/amineraboun.github.io/_pages/about.md

 ---

-I am a Buy Side Quantitative Researcher working at Abu Dhabi Investment Authority (ADIA) Strategy and Planning Division.
-My role consist in developing systematic trading strategies, in a scientific approach, leveraging big data, statistics and machine learning.
+As a Buy Side Quantitative Researcher at Abu Dhabi Investment Authority's (ADIA) Strategy and Planning Division, my main responsibility is to develop systematic trading strategies using a scientific approach that leverages big data, statistics, and machine learning techniques.
+This entails applying quantitative methods to analyze and interpret market trends, risk factors, and other relevant data points to create a sound and capacitive investment strategies.

-My research interest is at the crossroad of two areas:
+My research interests lie at the intersection of two critical areas: Asset Allocation, and Market Microstructure
-    - Asset Allocation, Alternative Risk Premia, ESG
+    - Marcroeconomics, Alternative Risk Premia, Smart Beta, ESG
-    - Market Microstructure, Transaction Costs, and Crowding
+    - Transaction Costs, Liquidity and Crowding

+By combining my expertise in economics, mathematics, and finance, I strive to understand how these complex areas interrelate and influence each other, thereby contributing to the development of robust and innovative investment strategies.

-I hold a PhD in Economics from Université Paris Dauphine, PSL Research University, and two Master's degrees in Applied Mathematics to Finance from Ecole Polytechnique and Telecom ParisTech
+I have a PhD in Economics from Université Paris Dauphine, PSL Research University, and two Master's degrees in Applied Mathematics to Finance from Ecole Polytechnique and Télécom ParisTech.

 **Disclaimer**: This  is my private website.
 The views expressed here are my own and do not necessarily reflect those of the institutions I  am currently  affiliated  with  or have  been affiliated with.
 {: .notice}